exalearn/EXARL/microbenchmarks/README.md

 # Microbenchmarks
-This folder contains RMA microbenchmarks used for evaluate the performance of different approaches.
+This folder contains RMA microbenchmarks used for searching possible optimizations for the RMA workflow.

 ## rma_get.py
 Based on the RMA workflow, the actor need to get data from four windows before each environment step.
 "RMA get" benchmark allows to compare 4 different approaches of getting data ("MPI.GET()") from RMA windows: